Last updated: 25/01/2023

 Can cats carry the virus on their fur and should they be disinfected?

-Although it has not been proven, it is possible that fomite transmission could occur via pets.
+It is not thought that transmission can occur via pets.
 Cats themselves should not be disinfected, only inanimate materials.
-However, strict hygiene should be observed by the owners (washing hands after contact with cats) and close physical contact with cats (e.g., licking face, sharing food or towels) should be avoided.
+However, in COVID-19 households, strict hygiene should be observed by the owners (washing hands after contact with cats) and close physical contact with cats (e.g., licking face, sharing food or towels) should be avoided.

 Should vets be testing such cats routinely?